Evan Engram Player Prop Bets for NFL Week 18 | New York vs. Washington 1/9/2022

 - Engram has 404 receiving yards on 45 receptions (68 targets), with three touchdowns, averaging 25.3 yards per game.

-- Engram has seen the ball thrown his way four times in the red zone this season, 6.7% of his team's 60 red zone pass attempts.
+- With four targets in the red zone this season, Engram has been on the receiving end of 6.7% of his team's 60 red zone pass attempts.

-- The Giants have run 58.8% passing plays and 41.2% rushing plays this season.
-They rank 31st in the NFL in scoring.

 - Click over to SISportsbook and find the latest player props and odds for Engram's matchup with Washington.